Quinta0/BECOE/README.md

 # USI Economics Repository - BECOE

 Welcome to the USI Economics Repository!
-This repository is maintained by Quintavalle Pietro for students of the Università della Svizzera italiana (USI).
+This repository is maintained by me for students of the Università della Svizzera italiana (USI).
 It serves as a platform for consulting, sharing, and contributing notes and materials for the Bachelor of Arts in Economics program.

 ## Repository Structure